CloudLabs-MOC/mslearn-ai-agents/Instructions/09-integrate-agent-with-foundry-iq.md

       ![](./Media/lab2-s6.png)

-## Task 3: Connect to Your Agent from a Client Application
+## Task 3: Connect to Your Agent from a Client Application (Optional)

 Now you'll create a Python application to interact with your agent programmatically.
 Starter files have been provided in the GitHub repository to help you get started quickly.